By Jessica Norris Granatiero

 Price and Quality

 Does price equal better taste?
 This is a question that I am asked often, especially when it comes to choosing a sparkling wine.
 My answer – not always.
 However, typically, there is a direct relation to quality and price.
 So, is the $25+ price tag of Franciacorta deserved?
 You be the judge, but to me yes.
 This does not mean Prosecco is not good.
-Believe me, I enjoy my fair share of Prosecco that offers a more fruit-forward, soft flavor profile at an affordable price.
+Believe me, I have enjoyed my fair share of Prosecco that offers a more fruit-forward, soft flavor profile at an affordable price.
 Most Prosecco is under $15.
+Yet if given the choice, I extend my arm out for Franciacorta.